Josef Steinhübl

 Josef Steinhübl (26 March 1902 – 18 April 1984) was a German politician and Catholic priest.

-Steinhübl was born on 26 March 1902 in Deutsch-Proben.
+Steinhübl was born on 26 March 1902 in Németpróna, also known as Deutsch-Proben, in Hungary, Austria-Hungary (now Nitrianske Pravno, Slovakia).
 He lost his father at the age of three.
 He studied at Roman Catholic secondary school in Prievidza 1912–1918, and went on the study theology 1920–1921 at the University of Brno faculty in Olomouc and 1921–1925 in Prague.
 He did his military service 1923–1924.

 Steinhübl was ordained in 1925.
 Until 1928 he served as pastor in Kremnické Bane (Hauerland), then in Sohler-Lipcse (Banská Bystrica) 1928–1932, in Münnichwies (Hauerland) 1932–1936 and from 1936 to 1940 in Handlová.

 He joined the Carpathian German Party (KdP) and served as head of the party (Landschaftsleiter) in Hauerland between 1934 and 1938.
 When the KdP moved towards Nazism under Franz Karmasin, Steinhübl stood out as the sole KdP leader that publicly criticized the introduction of the Führer principle (albeit in vague terms).

 Steinhübl and Karmasin were the two German Party deputies was elected to the Slovak Parliament (Landtag) on 18 December 1938 on the unity list of the Hlinka Slovak People's Party – Party of Slovak National Unity (HSĽS-SSNJ).
 He remained a member of the parliament of the Slovak Republic until 1945.
 On 1 October 1939 he was named inspector for German schools in the Roman Catholic Diocese of Banská Bystrica.

 On 15 May 1942, parliament approved Decree 68/1942 regulating the deportation of Jews.

 Steinhübl was among those who left the assembly hall on a protest before voting.